AlgART Home

 Copy-on-next-write array is a array with the following special feature: the next attempt (but not further!) to modify this array, or any other access that can lead to its modification (like DirectAccessible.javaArray() method), will lead to reallocation of the underlying storage, used for array elements, before performing the operation.
 In other words, you have a guarantee: if this array is a view of some another array or data (for example, a subarray or a view of Java array, that there are no ways to change that data via accessing the returned array.
 Any changes, it they will occur, will be performed with the newly allocated storage only.

-Moreover, there are no guarantees that the returned array will be a view of this one, even immediately after creation.
+There are no guarantees that the returned array will be a view of this one, even immediately after creation.
 Some implementations of updatable arrays may just return the full (deep) copy of this object, alike Array.mutableClone(MemoryModel) method, and in this case TooLargeArrayException is possible.
 All implementations from this package, excepting AbstractUpdatableXxxArray classes, returns a view; but in AbstractUpdatableXxxArray classes this method is equivalent to updatableClone(Arrays.SMM).

 Please note that copy-on-next-write arrays are not traditional copy-on-write objects like CopyOnWriteArrayList!
 In particular, copy-on-next-write arrays are not thread-safe.